This creamy chestnut pasta is a delicious and Italian-inspired dinner idea, perfect for fall and winter.

 They look dusty and rugged compared to the regular type.
 We prefer them as they hold the sauce better.
 They’ll make the best pasta with chestnuts.

-• Parsley: a nice touch of freshness and colour to sprinkle on top of the pasta.
+• Parsley: a lovely freshness and color to garnish on the pasta.

-• Salt: we use coarse sea salt to season the pasta water, and fine sea salt to season the mushrooms and the pesto.
+• Salt: we use coarse sea salt to season the pasta water and sea salt to season the mushrooms and the pesto.

-You can either boil the chestnuts yourself or you can use store-bought pre-boiled, or steamed chestnuts to speed things up.
+You can boil the chestnuts yourself or use store-bought pre-boiled, cooked, and shelled chestnuts.

-To boil the chestnuts: wash 1 cup of chestnuts, then in a large pot, put them to boil with plenty of water.
+To boil the chestnuts, wash 1 cup and put it in a large pot with plenty of water to boil.

 boiled chestnuts

-Blend all the ingredients together until you have a thick cream, almost like hummus.
+Blend all the ingredients until you have a thick cream, almost like hummus.

-You can make the cream more or less smooth based on your preference.
-We like it smooth but with a grainy texture.
+You can make the cream smoother or less smooth, depending on your preference.
+We like it soft but with a grainy texture.
 Set aside.

 Note: depending on the chestnuts, you might need to add one or two tablespoons of extra soy milk to get the blender going.